131MohitYadav/WEB-DEVELOPMENT-CYBROM/React Js/React Js Notes.md

 #Homework
 # what is Fragments
 ans->In ReactJS, a Fragment is like an invisible wrapper or parent.
-If lets we group multiple elements together without adding an extra <div> to the HTML. so we used Fragments
+If  we group multiple elements together without adding an extra <div> to the HTML. so we used Fragments

 # Difference between npm and npx